Given that shallowEqual

 shallowEqual(one, two) // => false

-If the value of any key is an object or a function (UPDATE: I’ve added
+If the value of any key is an object or a function (UPDATE1), the response will be false

 function with shallowEqual